 As a general matter, a cooperator can request reimbursement only for project costs incurred during the project period.
-However, a cooperator may expend project funds to attend a cooperator orientation meeting, even if it precedes the beginning of the project period.
+However, a cooperator may expend project funds to attend the cooperator orientation on September 25 and 26, 2013, even though it precedes the beginning of the project period.